Roblox/creator-docs/content/en-us/art/avatar/facial-animation/facs-poses-reference.md

 ## LipsTogether

 `Class.FaceControls.LipsTogether|LipsTogether` brings the character's lips together.
-However, if the character's mouth is closed, their lips are already together and the lips collide with each other.
+However, if the character's mouth is closed, their lips are already together and they collide.

 <GridContainer numColumns="2">
   <video controls muted src="../../../assets/avatar/dynamic-heads/facs-pose-reference/LipsTogetherA-1.mp4" width="70%"></video>